deshengxu/elecangular/README.md

 Angular 2 Quick Start: https://angular.io/docs/ts/latest/quickstart.html

 This practice will build Heroes example (from Angular 2) into an Electron APP.

 May.6th Progress:

+1) Add "Open" to query data from JSON file.

+2) add "Save as" to save current JSON data into a JSON file.

 ![alt May.6th progress](https://github.com/xudesheng/elecangular/raw/master/doc/electron3.png)

 Apr.30th progress: